ButterSus/PersonalWebsite/Writerside/topics/Compilers-Introduction.md

 <procedure>

-Nowadays, there are a lot of languages, which partially support metaprogramming, like C++ with its templates, and `constexpr` functions, or Rust with its macros.
+Nowadays, there are a lot of languages which partially support metaprogramming, like C++ with its templates, and `constexpr` functions, or Rust with its macros.